xoofx/kalk/site/doc/api/misc.generated.md

 ## hex

-`hex(value,separator?,prefix?)`
+`hex(value,prefix?,separator?)`

 Converts an integral/bytebuffer input to an hexadecimal representation or convert an hexadecimal input string to an integral/bytebuffer representation.

 - `value`: The input value.
+- `prefix`: Output the prefix `0x` in front of each hexadecimal bytes when converting from integral to hexadecimal.
 - `separator`: The character used to separate hexadecimal bytes when converting from integral to hexadecimal.
-- `prefix`: Output the prefix `0x` in front of each hexadecimal bytes when converting from integral to hexadecimal.

 ### Returns